Geodesic slice sampling on Riemannian manifolds: Methodology: Geodesic slice sampling

 with

-\item[2.
-Shrinkage:] We generate a point from $I\cap L(t)$ with the shrinkage procedure.
-Roughly speaking, it is an adaptive acceptance/rejection scheme that shrinks the proposal area with each rejection.\footnote{Note that we describe here a scheme that differs slightly from the original one in \cite{neal2003slice} and rather resembles the one of the elliptical slice sampler, see \cite{murray2010elliptical}.
-Crucially, we view here the interval $I$ as a circle, i.e., if one \ldq leaves\rdq\ the interval at the right boundary, it is immediately \ldq reentered\rdq\ at the left boundary.} Observe that a set $\mathsf{J} \subseteq \mathbb{R}$ (viewed as a circle) is divided by two points $y,z \in \mathsf{J}$ into two segments, namely $(y \land z, y \lor z)\cap \mathsf{J}$ and $\mathsf{J}\setminus (y \land z, y \lor z)$.
+\item [ \textbf{2.
+Shrinkage:} ] We generate a point from $I\cap L(t)$ with the shrinkage procedure.
+Roughly speaking, it is an adaptive acceptance/rejection scheme that shrinks the proposal area with each rejection.\footnote{For convenience of applying the results from \cite{ReversibilityEllipticalSliceSampler} we describe here a scheme that differs slightly from the original one in \citep{neal2003slice} and rather resembles the one of the elliptical slice sampler, see \citep{murray2010elliptical}.
+Crucially, we view here the interval $I$ as a circle, i.e., if one ``leaves'' the interval at the right boundary, it is immediately ``reentered'' at the left boundary.} Observe that a set $\mathsf{J} \subseteq \mathbb{R}$ (viewed as a circle) is divided by two points $y,z \in \mathsf{J}$ into two segments, namely $(y \land z, y \lor z)\cap \mathsf{J}$ and $\mathsf{J}\setminus (y \land z, y \lor z)$.
 If $\mathsf{J}$ contains the initial point $x$, we set

 to be the segment containing $x$.
 The shrinkage procedure now builds a sequence of such segments.
 First we sample $Y_1 \sim \mathrm{Unif}(I)$, and set $\mathsf{J}_1 = I$.
 For $k \in \mathbb{N}$, we let $Y_{k+1}$ be a random variable with conditional distribution